 What sanitization protocols will be in place?

-The Full Sail Facilities team is currently in process of modifying the campus to minimize health and wellness risks to students and staff for the modified in-person instruction for July and August.
 New sanitization procedures are in place for all campus spaces as well as for campus equipment and technology.
 Sanitization stations will also be available throughout the campus, new hygiene protocols will be in place, and additional health and safety signage will be posted to guide you.

 What measures are being taken to facilitate social distancing?